hms-immunology/intro-R-workshop/class-materials/objects-variables.md

 ---
-title: Objects and Variables
+title: Objects and Variables in R
 layout: default
-nav_order: 5
+nav_order: 6
 ---

 # Objects and Variables in R